-☑ Pad-Lock Key
+☑ Touchpad Lock Key

-Pressing this button will lock your touchpad when using an external mouse.
-Locking the touchpad will prevent you from accidentally moving the cursor while typing.
-To enable the touchpad, simply press this button again.
+Pressing this button will lock (disable) the built-in touchpad.
+Locking the touchpad will prevent you from accidentally moving the cursor while typing and is best used with an external mouse (pointing device).
+To unlock (enable) the touchpad, simply press this button again.